Business Auto Insurance

 - Collision: Pays for the damages your vehicle sustains in an accident.

 - Uninsured/Underinsured: Pays for your injury- or vehicle-related expenses when hit by a driver without insurance or with inadequate coverage.

 As a business owner, you can extend your commercial auto insurance policy to protect your employees while they perform work-related driving tasks.

 IMPORTANT NOTE: Having the above coverages on your personal policy does not mean they'll apply to your business activities

 How Much Business Car Insurance is Enough?

-To summarize, when it comes to business auto insurance, it's best to be smart and err on the cautious side and have more protection than you think you might need.
+When it comes to business auto insurance, it's best to be smart and err on the cautious side and buy more protection than you think you might need.